hlaueriksson/LoFuUnit/README.md

 Use the traditional Unit Testing Frameworks to practice **TDD** or **BDD**.

-Use _local functions_ to structure tests cases with patterns like:
+Use _local functions_ to structure tests with patterns like:

 * `Arrange` / `Act` / `Assert`
 * `Given` / `When` / `Then`